 - In medium skillet, cook down ground turkey that has been seasoned with ¼ of seasoning blend.
 Drain and set aside.

-- In large stockpot, add olive oil, cabbage, onion and bell pepper.
+- In large stockpot, add olive oil, cabbage, onion, minced garlic, and bell pepper.
 Cook down for 10-15 minutes or until vegetables are tender.

 - Add ground turkey, tomatoes, tomato sauce, water, and seasonings to the vegetables in the stockpot.

 - Stir well and cook on medium heat for 30 minutes.
 Stir occasionally.